danieljmg/QualityVariabilityModel/README.md

 This data-set contains:

-1. The 4 SPLs in different formats: .txt for HADAS/Clafer, .uvl for UVLS/Z3 and .cql for QVM/CQL IDE.
+1. /Models: The 4 SPLs in different formats: .txt and .js for HADAS/Clafer, .uvl for UVLS/Z3 and .cql for QVM/CQL IDE.
-2. The 4 CSVs with the corresponding valued variant-wise Quality Attributes for the complete solution space.
+2. /QAsCSVs: The corresponding valued variant-wise Quality Attributes for
+     a.
+The complete solution space in 4 large CSVs.
-3. The 4 CSVs with the corresponding valued variant-wise Quality Attributes for the random sampled solution space.
+     b.
+The random sampled solution space in 4 CSVs.
-4. A Microsoft Excel file with the scalability results, comparisson, and statistic analyses for non-linear regression approximation functions.
+3. A Microsoft Excel file with the scalability results, comparisson, and statistic analyses for non-linear regression approximation functions.

 ## Automated Reasoners